Whether you are already working on your project management or new to this for your small business, there is a lot to unpack here.

 Once your projects are up and running, there can be potential obstacles that can ruin the consistency or the progress of your projects.

-So there is a need to detect, predict or determine the potential risks involved in your projects, and find multiple solutions to tackle it even before it happens.
+So it is necessary to detect, predict or determine the potential risks involved in your projects and find multiple solutions to tackle them even before it happens.

 More than that, the focus would be on preventing these potential obstacles and risks.